by Luke Wayne

 European folklore is full of regional legends about annual gift givers who reward good children with treats and often punish misbehavior.
 They are usually portrayed as ragged, wild men, though sometimes witches or even horrifying, beastly creatures are given the role.
 It is impossible to tell for sure how far back these traditions go or precisely where they come from, but the general idea of a magical gift giver who delivered treats every year and threatened punishment of naughty kids seems to show up in almost every region of Europe in one way or another.
 Many of these characters have been modified over the years and even transformed into companions of Santa Claus and made part of Christmas traditions still practiced in their home countries today.
 That Santa Clause would have a goat-demon sidekick in Austria may seem bizarre to Americans, but perhaps not much more bizarre than a cohort of immortal elves or a flying reindeer with a magic sky-light nose like we find in the American tradition.
 What has happened, a little differently in each country, is that these various traditions tied to different winter days and events have blurred together into one holiday mythology that has become a part of a generic winter celebration that is the secular or cultural "Christmas" holiday which has come to parallel the Christian celebration of Christ's Nativity.

 Few in America celebrate Saint Nicholas Day in December or Three Kings Day in January, but we have unknowingly borrowed from these and so many other European traditions in crafting the whimsical narrative that has become the secular side of the American Christmas.
 Ironically, none of this originally had anything to do with Christmas Day.
 It grew out of other seasonal celebrations that (with the exception of Three Kings Day, which connects directly to the Nativity Story) had no ties to Christmas other than the coincidence of falling on the same time of year.
-It is from all of this that we have arrived today at the notion of the red-suited old man in the North Pole who gives gifts every year for no discernible reason.
+It is from all of this that we have arrived today at the notion of the red-suited old man at the North Pole who gives gifts every year for no discernible reason.
 He is not a Christian figure or even a pagan figure, but a modern secular story loosely inspired by a dozen earlier legends and folk traditions and is meant only to amuse children around the holidays.

 - 1. "Santa" means "Saint."
 "Claus" (actually pronounced "clows" rather than "claws") is a Germanic abbreviation of the name Nicholas.